fortran-lang/fortran-lang.org/learn/intrinsics/ACOSH.md

 The return value has the same type and kind as X.

-If X is complex, the imaginary part of the result is in radians and lies between
+If X is _complex_, the imaginary part of the result is in radians and lies between

 > 0 \<= __AIMAG__(__ACOSH__(X)) \<= PI.